 Ishi, Oroville's most famous resident, was the last of the Yahi Indians and is considered the last "Stone Age" Indian to come out of the wilderness and into western civilization.
 When he appeared in Oroville around 1911, he was immediately thrust into the national spotlight.
 The Visitor's Center at Lake Oroville has a thorough exhibit and documentary film on Ishi and his life in society.

-Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Operational Status: Make sure the business is open on your planned visit day, including any public holidays.

-Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
+Post a Review: Post your review on the business's Facebook page or Google Local Business.
 This helps others in making informed decisions.